pramsey/crunchyblog/pi/pi.md

 What's your favourite infinite sequence of non-repeating digits?
 There are some people who make a case for _e_, but to my mind nothing beats the transcendental and curvy utility of _pi_, the ratio of a circle's circumference to its diameter.

-Drawing circles a simple thing to do in PostGIS, just take a point, and buffer it.
+Drawing circles is a simple thing to do in PostGIS -- take a point, and buffer it.
 The result is circular, and we can calculate an estimate of _pi_ just by measuring the perimeter of the unit circle.

 ```sql
 SELECT ST_Buffer('POINT(0 0)', 1.0);